A calm, thoughtful approach to a complex process.

 Many parents I work with share concerns like:

-I want them to make choices they can stand behind — not just follow pressure.
+• I want them to make choices they can stand behind — not out of pressure.

 This work gives parents: